 - The British Empire/The Commonwealth of Nations

 - Cheese-Eating Surrender Monkeys: Averted.
-Despite being portrayed as constantly squabbling with themselves, they are by no means petty pushovers even after the Socialist takeover.
+Despite being portrayed as constantly squabbling amongst themselves, the French are by no means petty pushovers even after the Socialist takeover.
 Although it's mentioned that Frenchmen are united in worrying about their increasingly screwed-up neighbor.